godwokenrises/godwoken-info/mainnet_v1/README.md

 # Note: It is better to run your own CKB mainnet node first.
 # see: https://docs.nervos.org/docs/basics/guides/run-ckb-with-docker/#run-a-ckb-mainnet-node
 docker-compose up -d gw-readonly

+echo "Wait until Godwoken readonly node is ready to serve" watch -n 6 "docker-compose ps && docker-compose logs --tail 10 | egrep 'sync new block'"

+# if the status of gw-readonly service is healthy,
+# then Start Godwoken Web3 and Indexer services
+docker-compose up -d
 ```